Photons3/finance-portfolio-frontend/README.md

-# Finance Stock Portfolio Frontend
+# Finance Stock Portfolio React Frontend
 This is the React front end of the website this should be run together with the .NET Core API backend

 ## How to run